 Special preliminary course offerings for this summer will include risk management (part of the MBA program) and Grief, Loss, and Trauma Counseling (part of the Advanced Counseling Certificate).

 For individuals who cannot attend one of the information sessions or who need further information, there is a short survey form.
 This survey will allow individuals to indicate interest in particular programs at the baccalaureate or master’s level and respond to information concerning proposed course schedules.
-Other questions about the proposed St. Lucia program may be sent by email to .
+Other questions about the proposed St. Lucia program may be sent by email to LCinStLucia@lynchburg.edu.

 In 2006, a graduate program for school counsellors was initiated with 25 students completing the MEd program.
-In 2008, a service learning program was established for Lynchburg College students to participate in service learning activities on the island.
+In 2008, a service learning program was established for University of Lynchburg students to participate in service learning activities on the island.
 Forty-six students and four faculty members were involved in the program.
 A preschool health, developmental, and educational screening was conducted for over 350 children throughout the country.
 Other activities included opportunities for students to work in a variety of school settings, to mentor and tutor adolescents at risk, and to learn about the government, education, health systems, and culture of St. Lucia.

 Other programs provided by the LC/St. Lucia partnership include designing a new multi-disciplinary assessment program for the nation; a two-day workshop on autism for approximately 140 teachers and parents; a course on addiction counselling for 35 participants; training in clinical supervision strategies for school principals; reading instruction workshops with 900 educators participating; and an advanced course in abnormal behavior for counsellors.

-Lynchburg College is a private, coeducational, four-year (non-profit) institution offering doctoral, master’s, and undergraduate programs.
+University of Lynchburg is a private, coeducational, four-year (non-profit) institution offering doctoral, master’s, and undergraduate programs.
 The diverse campus community is comprised of more than 2,200 undergraduate students and 500 graduate students.
 The College awards the BA and BS degrees (with 39 undergraduate majors and 52 minors) and the DPT, EdD, MA, MBA, MEd, and MSN, degrees.